-The aim of this study was to explore the impact of an accumulation of multiple stressful events, 'cumulative stressful educational events' (CSEE), on doctoral students' mental health during the COVID-19 pandemic.
-We also adjust for a range of variables that may confound the relationship including education contextual factors (whether PhD students belong to a research lab) and individual-level factors (funded versus self-funded, age and ethnicity).
+The aim of this study was to explore the impact of an accumulation of multiple stressful events (CSEE), on doctoral students' mental health during the Covid-19 pandemic.
+We also adjust for a range of variables that may confound the relationship including education contextual factors (whether PhD students belong to a research lab) and individual-level factors (funded vs. self-funded, age and ethnicity).
 Furthermore, we explore the relationship of coping and attentional skills as factors that may promote good mental health.

-2. Methods
+Methods

-We used data from the longitudinal COVID-19: Global Study of Social Trust and Mental Health (28), from Wave 2 when survey data were collected between 17th October 2020 and 31st January 2021.
+We used data from the longitudinal Covid-19: Global Study of Social Trust and Mental Health [28], from Wave 2 when survey data were collected between 17 October 2020 and 31 January 2021.
 The data were collected using an anonymous survey that was distributed via Qualtrics, an online survey tool.
 Further details on study methodology can be found elsewhere (https://osf.io/fe8q7/).
-The study received ethical approval from the UCL Institute of Education (REC 1331) in April 2020.